Zarete/CoursInverseREST/README.md

 You need to install several things before starting:
 * pip for python 3
-* google cloud api for python
+* google api for python

 ```
 sudo apt install python3-pip